amnanoc/amnanoc/README.md

 <div align="center">
 <h2>Welcome to my Github profile!</h2>

-I'm a Full Stack Developer with 1 year of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm a Full Stack Developer with hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.

 <br />